-It is the Board's policy that all directors attend the annual meeting.
-All of the incumbent directors attended the 2017 annual meeting.
+It is the Board's policy that all directors attend its annual meeting.
+In 2018, all of the incumbent directors attended the annual meeting.

-During 2017, the Board held 14 meetings.
+During 2018, the Board held 6 meetings.
 All incumbent directors attended 75% or more of the Board's meetings and meetings of the committees on which they served.

 The Board has designated four standing committees, each identified in the table below.
-With the exception of the Executive Committee, the committees are composed entirely of non-employee directors.
+With the exception of the Executive Committee, the committees are composed entirely of independent directors.
 The Board has adopted a written charter for each of these committees.
-The full text of each charter is available on the Company's website located at www.centrusenergy.com.
+The full text of each charter is available on the Company's website at www.centrusenergy.com.

-The table below sets forth the membership of these committees as of April 6, 2018 and the number of meetings held in 2017:
+The table below sets forth the membership of these committees as of April 23, 2019 and the number of meetings held in 2018:

 Director Executive Committee Audit and Finance Committee Compensation, Nominating and Governance Committee Technology, Competition and Regulatory Committee

-Michael Diament X Chair X
+Michael Diament Х Chair Х

-W. Thomas Jagodinski X Chair
+W. Thomas Jagodinski Х Chair

-Patricia J. Jamieson X X
+Patricia J. Jamieson Х Х

-William J. Madia X Chair
+William J. Madia Х Chair

-Daniel B. Poneman X
+Daniel B. Poneman Х

-Neil S. Subin X
+Neil S. Subin Х

-Mikel H. Williams Chair X X X
+Mikel H. Williams Chair Х Х

-Number of Meetings in 2017 1 6 10 5
+Number of Meetings in 2018 2 5 7 4

-Mr. Iguchi, currently our only Investor-Designated Director, does not serve on any of the four standing committees.
-In 2017, none of the Investor-Designated Directors served on any of the four standing committees.
+Mr. Iguchi, our only Investor-Designated Director, does not serve on any of the four standing committees and did not serve on any such committee in 2018.